Sfinford/Ultrarogue/README.md

 Current web version: v8

-The game has exceeded the github pages free file size limit and to play the latest version you must download it from this google drive:
+The game has exceeded the github pages free file size limit and to play the latest version you must download the html
 <br>Current downloadable version: v9
 <br>File size: 26mb